Voronoi diagram: Algorithms

 Several efficient algorithms are known for constructing Voronoi diagrams, either directly (as the diagram itself) or indirectly by starting with a Delaunay triangulation and then obtaining its dual.

 Direct algorithms include Fortune's algorithm, an O(n log(n)) algorithm for generating a Voronoi diagram from a set of points in a plane.

 Bowyer–Watson algorithm, an O(n log(n)) to O(n^{2}) algorithm for generating a Delaunay triangulation in any number of dimensions, can be used in an indirect algorithm for the Voronoi diagram.

-The Jump Flooding Algorithm can generate approximate Voronoi diagrams in constant time and is suited for use on commodity graphics hardware.
+For discrete grid approximations (such as pixel rendering), the Jump Flooding Algorithm (JFA) and its variants are widely used on commodity graphics hardware (GPUs).
+Originally introduced by Rong Guodong in 2006, the standard JFA computes an approximate Voronoi diagram in $O(\log N)$ parallel passes over an $N \times N$ grid.
+Subsequent optimizations, such as the 2019 randomized JFA-star variant introduced by Maciej A. Czyzewski, shift the pass complexity from scaling with grid resolution to the total number of seed points ($n$), achieving faster convergence in roughly $O(\log^* n)$ passes.

 Lloyd's algorithm and its generalization via the Linde–Buzo–Gray algorithm (aka k-means clustering) use the construction of Voronoi diagrams as a subroutine.

 These methods alternate between steps in which one constructs the Voronoi diagram for a set of seed points, and steps in which the seed points are moved to new locations that are more central within their cells.
 These methods can be used in spaces of arbitrary dimension to iteratively converge towards a specialized form of the Voronoi diagram, called a Centroidal Voronoi tessellation, where the sites have been moved to points that are also the geometric centers of their cells.